himasha/StreamingAPIDemo/README.md

     bin/kafka-console-producer.sh --broker-list localhost:9092 --topic loan_request_topic

 5. In the same terminal, publish events similar to below format.
-(Please note that PMI quotes will be provided only to loan requests with less than 20% down payment from the house value )
+(Please note that PMI quotes will be provided only to loan requests with less than 20% down payment from the house value ).
+Make sure the backend service (InsuranceService.bal) has the necessary values as credit scores/insurance rates are hardcoded.

     {"event":{ "loanAppID":"1111", "customerID":"81454", "houseValue":10000, "downPayment":50}}